ponceto/pve-bulk/README.md

 You can specify the VM list by providing the `--vm-list` command-line option or by setting the `PVE_VM_LIST` environment variable.

 By default, CT/VM lists default to `none`, meaning that no CTs/VMs are selected.
-To specify all CTs/VMs pass `all` as parameter, like `--ct-list=all`.
+You can specify 'all', 'running' or 'stopped' to pass the list of all, running or stopped  CTs/VMs.

-You can specify `--all` to select all CT/VM.
+You can specify `--all`, '--running' or '--stopped' to automatically set the corresponding value for both '--ct-list' and '--vm-list' options.

 ## Installation